hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_region.rst

         It has been reported for QM/MM simulations of proteins and other solvated molecules, that the HOMO-LUMO gap turned down to zero! [#f6]_ This case should be avoided, hence we suggest to monitor the HOMO-LUMO gap for your chosen QM region.
-The corresponding figure depicting the HOMO-LUMO gap for our QM regions is supplementary figure S26(b).
+The corresponding figure depicting the HOMO-LUMO gap for our QM regions is figure S26(b) of `Sahrawat et al. (2024)`_.

 Finally, we have analysed the total atomic charges of the substrate *vs* the six different QM regions.
-Please follow the supplementary figure S26(a), where you can see that the substrate's partial charge don't vary significantly from QM4 to QM6.
+Please follow figure S26(a) of `Sahrawat et al. (2024)`_, where you can see that the substrate's partial charge does not vary significantly from QM4 to QM6.
 Hence, we have selected the QM4 region as our choice for subsequent QM/MM simulations as follows.